Joust 2: Survival of the Fittest: Gameplay

-Joust 2 is a 2D combat game taking place in the air and on landing platforms, like its predecessor.
-The player controls a yellow knight riding a flying ostrich and navigates the game world with a two-way joystick and a button.
+Like its predecessor, Joust 2 is a 2D combat game taking place in the air and on landing platforms.
+The player controls the protagonist, a yellow knight riding a flying ostrich, and navigates the game world with a two-way joystick and a button.
 The joystick controls the horizontal direction that the knight travels, while pressing the button makes the ostrich flap its wings.
 The rate at which the player repeatedly presses the button causes the ostrich to fly upward, hover, or slowly descend.
 The objective is to defeat groups of enemy knights riding buzzards that populate each level, referred to as a wave.
-Upon completing a wave, a more challenging one will begin.
+Upon completing a wave, the player progresses to a more challenging one.

-Players navigate the knight to collide with enemies.
+To defeat enemies, the players must navigate the knight to collide with them.
+The elevation of an enemy in relation to the player's knight determines the outcome of the collision.
 If the protagonist's jousting lance is higher than that of the enemy, the villain is defeated and vice versa.
-A collision of equal elevations results in the two knights bouncing off each other.
-Joust 2 introduced a transformation ability that morphs the player's bird into a pegasus, which provides better offensive capabilities while on ground but poor flight capabilities.
-A second player can join the game.
-The two players can either cooperatively complete the waves or attack each other while competitively defeating enemies.
-Joust 2 also introduced additional gameplay elements such as eggs landing in the lava spawn larger Shadow Lords flying on scorpion tail buzzards, Crystal Bats (hatching from crystals embedded in the ledges), a Gold Egg that opens a quickly changing random event box when collected (requiring the player to contact the red button on the random event box before time runs out and it disappears), and buy-in to continue preserves the current score.
-Certain game events also have voice synthesis (such as "Let the jousting begin", at the start of the game, "Be careful warrior" when a player has one life left, and "Wish to continue?" when all lives are lost and the continue countdown starts).
+A collision of equal elevations results in the two characters bouncing off each other.
+A second player can join the game; the two players can either cooperatively complete the waves or attack each other while competitively defeating enemies.
+Joust 2 introduces several gameplay elements, such as a transformation ability that morphs the player's bird into a pegasus, which provides better offensive capabilities while on ground but poor flight capabilities.
+Other new elements include a large Shadow Lord that flies on scorpion-tail buzzards, Crystal Bats that hatch from crystals embedded in ledges, a Gold Egg that opens a quickly changing random event box when collected, and buy-in to continue preserves the current score.
+Certain game events also have voice synthesis.

-The game allows its player(s) to "Choose Thy Skill Level" at the opening; in other words, the player(s) can select a stage to begin on.
-These levels range, from lowest to highest: Serf (Stage 1), Page (6), Squire (11), Knight (16), Lord (21), King (26).